XarkLabs/Xosera/REFERENCE.md

 Co-processor instructions can be written programatically (and there are some C macros to help with that).
 However, you may also  find it useful to write copper programs in a slightly higher-level assembler language, and have these translated automatically into binary, hex or program source code fragments.
 The assembler can also produce "export" information to make it easier to modify the copper program from the host CPU (for dynamic copper program or data modification at run-time).

 The included CopAsm is a reasonably full featured assembler tailored for copper program creation.
-For more information about CopAsm see [CopAsm Reference](copper/CopAsm/copasm-REFERENCE.md)
+For more information about CopAsm (executable typically `xosera-copasm`) see [CopAsm Reference](copper/CopAsm/copasm-REFERENCE.md)

 Additionally, there are C macros (in the Xosera API headers) that facilitate writing readable copper code directly in C source code.
 The included examples (in `copper` directory) demonstrate the different ways of embedding copper code in C source.